 A popular Japanese pancake – a bit like a Swiss rosti – made with flour, oil, veggies and typically eggs and mayonnaise.
 My host on the Kansai countryside was sweet enough to make me a vegan version; a couple of restos in Hiroshima offer one too.

 Japanese rice balls, wrapped in a nori sheet, typically with a tiny filling inside, like red beans, a pickled plum (that one is called an umeboshi).
-It was a favorite picnic snack for one of my Japanese hosts, and readily available
+This Japanese vegan food dish was a favorite picnic snack for one of my Japanese hosts, and readily available in supermarkets.

 Fermented soy beans, available as natto sushi or as beans with rice.
 Super nutritious though an acquired taste, one that I never did acquire!